babenkoivan/elastic-migrations/README.md

 ## Reverting Migrations

-You can either revert the last migrated files:
+You can either revert the last executed migrations:

 ```bash
 php artisan elastic:migrate:rollback
 ```

-or rollback a specific migration:
+or rollback a specific one:

 ```bash
 php artisan elastic:migrate:rollback 2018_12_01_081000_create_my_index